 Manually Reindex Data

-Magento needs to reindex the data which keep changing like price, cart amount, discounts, etc. Without reindexing, it has to calculate the price of each & every product along with the applied discounts.
-It can result in slow loading of price, thus leading to shopping cart abandonment which is always a matter of concern for online sites.
-In this case, you can manually reindex the data from Magento admin panel.
-Just go to ‘systems’, then ‘index management’, and then click on ‘reindex data’.
-Hit submit button and the reindexing will be done.
+Magento needs to reindex the data which keeps changing, like price, cart amount, discounts, etc. Without reindexing, it has to calculate the price of each and every product along with the applied discounts.
+It can result in the slow loading of prices, thus leading to shopping cart abandonment, a major pain point for e-commerce websites.

 Do the changes you want and submit.
 The preferred cache setting for great results is APC + Varnish + NGINX + Memcache.

 Choose a Fast Web Hosting

 Do not opt for shared cheap hosting websites.
 Always go for a dedicated server.
-For your Magento store, a good hosting is necessary which should have a high-speed connection, high-security standards and a quick support in case of any downtime.
+For your Magento store, a good hosting is necessary, one having a high-speed connection, high-security standards, and a quick support in case of any downtime.
 You should know your hosting needs and your store requirements.
 Always do a check for uptime guarantees and host reliability.

 Set up a Content Delivery Network (CDN)

-A CDN is basically a group of networks present across the globe in different regions to cater the browsing needs of your website users by delivering content from their nearest location.
-Thus, it helps in improving the page load speed of your Magento store and the bandwidth consumption also gets reduced.
+A CDN is basically a group of networks present across the globe in different regions catering to the browsing needs of your website users by delivering content from their nearest location.
+Thus, it helps in improving the page load speed of your Magento store, while also reducing your bandwidth consumption.

 Optimize Images on Your Magento Store

-High-quality visuals on your Magento store increase the user engagement rate & also help in boosting the conversion rate.
-But, on the other hand, heavy images can also slow down your website.
+High-quality visuals on your Magento store increase the user engagement rate, and also help in boosting the conversion rate.
+But on the other hand, heavy images can also slow down your website.
 Thus, it is necessary to optimize images on Magento store so that you can deliver a faster website with good quality images.

 Magento also provides many extensions to compress and resize images in its Magento Marketplace.
 The best way is to use real-time image optimization such as ImageKit.
-ImageKit provides URL based transformation and optimizes images across all platforms.
+ImageKit provides URL-based transformations and optimizes images across all platforms.
 It takes only 5 minutes to integrate a Magento store to ImageKit.